For more information download the Instruction manual (English) / Handleiding (Nederlands) underneath.

 Use the Citation button to generate a formatted citation for the material you are viewing.
-Citations can be generated at all levels of a finding aid, including at the folder or item level.
+Citations can be generated at all levels of a finding aid, including at the series, file or item level of the collection inventory.

 Use the PDF Finding Aid button to access a fully formatted PDF of a finding aid.

 What if I have questions?
 Where should I go for help?